Gorgonocephalus arcticus: Morphology

-G. articus has an average disc diameter of 6.5 cm with a pentagonal outline.
+Gorgonocephalus arcticus has an average disc diameter of 6.5 cm with a pentagonal outline.
 This disc is usually a yellowish color, with highly branched and divided arms.
 They can react to water-borne chemicals, changing lighting, currents and vibrations or physical contact.

-G. arcticus have long slender arms that are sharply separated from their disc.
+Gorgonocephalus arcticus have long slender arms that are sharply separated from their disc.
 They usually have five arms but some have as many as 20.
 The basket stars are the largest ophiuroids measuring up to 27.5 inches in arm length.
 The branching of arms is repeated in the formation of smaller and smaller units.

 The upper surface of the disc is covered with a series of scales.
 The mouth on the lower surface of the disc is framed by five jaws bearing spinelink teeth and papillae.
 The mouth leads to the saclike stomach, ending in a blind pouch.
 G. arcticus lacks intestines and an anus.

 The oral side of the disc contains bursal slits on each side of the base of each arm.
 The slits are openings for respiratory bursae.
 These bursae are specialized sacs in the body wall that serve for gas exchange.

-G. arcticus move by strong arm strokes that lift the disk and thrust them forward.
+Gorgonocephalus arcticus move by strong arm strokes that lift the disk and thrust them forward.
 Basket stars crawl or cling by using their flexible articulated arm.
 Their skeletal arrangement of arms helps with lateral movement but they lack any flexibility.
 Their locomotion involves the entire arm, and the movement is made possible by their internal skeleton that supports their arms.